MyraReeves/Owl_Quiz/README.md

 Quoted instructions from the Lab 3 assignment on Canvas:

->Continue to build off of your lab 02 by adding additional functionality to your About Me Guessing Game.
+>Continue to build off of your lab 2 submission by adding additional functionality to your About Me guessing game.
 Work in the same repository as you did for Lab 2, and modify your README.md file to describe your project with the new features you are adding.
 >
+>Convert your work experience and education summary into an unordered list using HTML.
+>
->As a user, I would like to view a series of data related to the site owners interest so that the I can quickly view more information about them.
+>As a user, I would like to view a series of data related to the site owner's interests so that the I can quickly view the new information.
 Create a “Top Ten” at the bottom of your HTML page as an ordered list in HTML.
-Some ideas that you can include could be top ten movies, top ten favorite places, or top ten places to visit.
+Some ideas that you can include could be ten movies, ten favorite places, or ten places to visit.
 You may choose to do whatever top ten list that you wish.
-Convert your work experience and education summary into an unordered list using HTML
 >
 >As a user, I would like to be guided to an answer through a series of feedback responses so that I can learn more about the site owner.
 Add a 6th question to the guessing game that takes in a numeric input by prompting the user to guess a number.
 Indicates through an alert if the guess is “too high” or “too low”.
 It should give the user exactly four opportunities to get the correct answer.
 After all attempts have been exhausted, tell the user the correct answer.
 Consider using a loop of some sort.
 >